videosdk-live/videosdk-docs/docs/guide/audio-and-video-calling/installation/installation-android.md

 slug: installation-android
 ---

-# Installation: Android SDK
+# Getting Started - Android SDK

 Android SDK is natively written SDK using Java.
 It is compatible with both Java and Kotlin.

 ## Install an Android SDK